Skip to Content

 Veteran Center

-The Veteran Center provides veteran students with a number of services which include counseling, PTSD information, employment opportunities, and/or a quiet place to do homework and relax.
+The Veteran Center provides veteran students with several services, which include counseling, PTSD information, employment opportunities, and/a quiet place to do homework and relax.

 Yes.
 The Department of Veterans Affairs sponsors a VA Work-Study program to benefit recipients who meet all of the eligibility requirements stipulated by the program.
 Morgan State University is a participant in the VA Work-Study Program.
-For additional eligibility information go to VA Work Study Program Information
+For additional eligibility information, go to the VA Work Study Program Information